DefCon-007/hypertrack-placeline-android/README.md

 #### Step 2.
 Join ongoing trip
 In this step, we will see how the friend can share her Live Location and join the trip.
 To join the trip, an action with the same collectionId needs to be created.
 This step is similar to Step 6.
 But this time it is a collectionId of an existing trip and NOT a new one in Step 6.

 For starter project, add this code to `onShareLiveLocationBack()` when the user taps the 'Share Live Location' button.
-It creates and assign action for your friends Live Location session.
+It creates an action for your friends' Live Location session.
 ```java
 ActionParams actionParams = new ActionParamsBuilder()
                 .setCollectionId(collectionId != null ? collectionId : UUID.randomUUID().toString())